 A 2005 study conducted by Purdue University showed that adding certain fresh vegetables to Scottish Terriers diet at least 3x per week may prevent or slow the development of TCC (bladder cancer.)

 Those powerful vegetables are leafy greens and any yellow-orange veggies.
-Think broccoli and carrots.
+Think broccoli, pumpkin and sweet potatoes.
 This research is enough to convince me that I should include organic, fresh veggies in my dog's diet.

 What Is Human-Quality Dog Food And Why It's Worth It